SolarLucario/SolarLucario/README.md

-hey im solar lucario
+Hey I'm Solar Lucario.
-im interested in making new friends and learning new things planning on learning python, C, C++, C#, java and a few more you can reach me on discord, my username is solarlucario
+I'm interested in making new friends and learning new things.
+I'm planning on learning Python, C, C++, C#, Java and a few more programming languages.
+You can reach me on Discord, my username is solarlucario